 I definitely wouldn’t hate it.

-It’s a perfect snack if say, you’ve been swimming all afternoon, or sitting under a shady tree with a good book.
+It’s a perfect snack if say, you’ve been lounging around with a good book.

 (Which is where you’ll find me) 🙂